stleerh/blog2/announcing.md

 ## Use Cases

-Now that you have a general overview of Network Observability, let's look at some concrete things you can do with it.
+Now that you have a general overview of Network Observability, let's examine some concrete things you can do with it.
 I will go over two basic use cases, and encourage you to try these out or come up with your own scenarios.